alexthecat123/ESProFile/README.md

 1/21/2025 - Added an FAQ section to the readme, and used it to answer a question about whether or not the ESP32 is 5V-tolerant.

 1/24/2025 - Replaced an out-of-stock resistor in the BOM, fixed an issue with the external PCB pick-and-place file that may have led to JLCPCB sending you a confirmation email, and rewrote the efuse section of the readme to make it more accurate and easier to follow.

+2/20/2025 - Emulator firmware release 1.1; fixed a bug where ESProFile would sometimes fail to respond when connected to a parallel card while running LOS 3.
+Also optimized the serial debug output for a very slight performance boost.